 Confirmation of Acceptance

-The program committee will review all submitted proposals in May.
+The review committee will review all submitted proposals in May.
 Notification of acceptance or non-acceptance will be emailed after all submissions have been reviewed.
-Only the submitting author (account holder) will receive email acknowledgment of acceptance or non-acceptance.
+Only the submitting author (account holder) will receive email acknowledgments of acceptance or non-acceptance.
 All correspondence from IEPA will go to the email address defined in your IEPA Conference Account profile, so please keep this information up to date.